sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 ![SIGPROF handler](/sigprof_handler.png)

 As can be seen, the final structure resembles the regular `pprof.Profile` object a lot: it is a a hashmap where the key is stack trace + label and the value is the number of times where this callstack is observed in the application.
-When `pprof.StopCPUProfile` is called, profiling stops and the `profileWriter` goroutine calls `build()` function which is implemented [here](https://github.com/golang/go/blob/aa4299735b78189eeac1e2c4edafb9d014cc62d7/src/runtime/pprof/proto.go#L348).
+When `pprof.StopCPUProfile` is called, profiling stops and [`profileWriter.build`](https://github.com/golang/go/blob/aa4299735b78189eeac1e2c4edafb9d014cc62d7/src/runtime/pprof/proto.go#L348) gets called.
 This function is responsible for writing this `profMap` structure to the `io.Writer` object that is provided in the initial `pprof.StartCPUProfile` call.
-Basically this is where the final [`pprof.Profile`](https://pkg.go.dev/runtime/pprof#Profile) object is generated.
+This is where the final [`pprof.Profile`](https://pkg.go.dev/runtime/pprof#Profile) object is generated.

 Pseudocode for `profileWriter` might be helpful here: